Do you want to make sure you avoid all these nightmare scenarios?

 Every minute spend on reading it will save you thousands on avoiding these common mistakes.

 …so, what can you do to avoid your home-renovation dream turning into a nightmare?

 There is an old saying

 …“a job well planned is a job half done”.

 This could not be truer than when it comes to any home renovation project!

 Having run my business for the past 14 years, I regularly come across the same problem…

 …nearly all the customers follow this gambling-like scenario:

-They call a few builders to price up the project based on the drawings and the amount of additional information each builder collects from the client.
+They call a few local builders to price up the project based on the drawings and the amount of additional information each builder collects from the client.

 Some builders may have even provided rough estimates without properly assessing the scope of work required.